TheColetrain/thecoletrain.github.io/_posts/2025-04-04-Cheese Pizza is bad.md

 I stand against the virus of snowflake kids and the **mountain of cheese pizzas** shoved down our throats at every party.

 And I’ll thank my dad for playing Hank Williams Jr.’s
-**“The Coalition to Ban Coalitions”**
-for me when I was a kid.
-That one stuck.
+**“The Coalition to Ban Coalitions”** for me when I was a kid.
+That one stuck with me to reprent the malarki in this world.
 Let's get back to a more traditional America!

 ---

-So please—**stop buying cheese pizza for your kids.**
+## So please—**stop buying cheese pizza for your kids, my kids and at gatherings.**

 Make your kid eat his or her veggies.
 And anyone that’s offended?
 They’re wrong—**and they should rethink their life choices.**